dragon7-fc/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-My model, modified from LaNet, contains 3 convolution layer and 3 fully connected layer.
+My model, modified from LeNet, contains 3 convolution layer and 3 fully connected layer.
 Lost function is cross entropy.
 Used the Adam as optimizer with following hyperparameters.
 ```
 EPOCH = 50
 BATCH_SIZE = 128